kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ## Monitoring Metrics
 Algorithms using Tensorflow can generate metrics for a Tenosrboard view.
 Later upon request, a Tensorboard webserver will start, serving a dashboard comparing different runs of the algorithm.
 To allow hkube to display your algorithms Tesorboard metrics: In the algorithm code, write your Tensorboard metrics to a folder path set as environment variable ALGO_METRICS_DIR value.
-To run Tesorboard: In Hkube spec find 'board' api to start a tensorboard web server, visualizing the tensor metrics.
+To run Tesorboard: In HKube spec find 'board' api to start a tensorboard web server, visualizing the tensor metrics.